mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-02-23
+On February 23, 2025, President Donald Trump announced the appointment of conservative commentator Dan Bongino as Deputy Director of the FBI, serving under newly confirmed Director Kash Patel.
+In his statement, President Trump praised Bongino, stating:

+> "Great news for Law Enforcement and American Justice!
+Dan Bongino, a man of incredible love and passion for our Country, will be joining the FBI as Deputy Director." ([cite](https://www.reuters.com/world/trump-backs-hard-stance-gaza-says-he-does-not-know-what-israel-will-do-2025-02-14/?utm_source=chatgpt.com))

+_Dan Bongino’s appointment as FBI Deputy Director would raise significant concerns due to his background, political partisanship, and lack of law enforcement leadership experience._

+#usPolitics #trumpSaid

+### 2025-02-22
+On February 22, 2025, during the Conservative Political Action Conference (CPAC) in National Harbor, Maryland, President Donald Trump delivered a speech where he stated:

+> "Elon is doing a great job, but I would like to see him get more aggressive.
+Remember, we have a country to save, but ultimately, to make greater than ever before.
+MAGA!" ([cite](https://www.reuters.com/world/us/trump-urges-musk-be-more-aggressive-bid-shrink-us-government-2025-02-22/?utm_source=chatgpt.com))

+This remark was made in the context of urging Elon Musk, head of the Department of Government Efficiency, to intensify efforts in reducing the size of the federal government.

+_Aggressively cutting the U.S. government workforce could weaken essential services, disrupt national security, and harm economic stability.
+Sudden reductions risk losing experienced personnel, slowing critical functions like healthcare, defense, and disaster response._

+#usPolitics #trumpSaid

 ### 2025-02-21
 On February 21, 2025, President Donald Trump announced his consideration of merging the U.S. Postal Service with the Commerce Department, stating,